 Burning Man 2019

-For all the complaints about Burning Man going mainstream, about it being taken over by the rich and famous, and about it being ruined by Instagram and pesky “influencers,” 2019 turned out to be another banner year.
-Along with outstanding art installations, it was a year of breathtaking performances and astonishing burns.
-As always, I’ve posted a write-up about the event along with 100 of my favorite images.
-My photos also appear elsewhere.
-Check out The Mutant Vehicles of 2019 (San Francisco Chronicle), The Battle for Burning Man (Fast Company), and The Most Extravagant Costumes Seen at Burning Man (Buzzworthy)
+For all the complaints about Burning Man going mainstream, about it being taken over by the rich and famous, and about it being ruined by Instagram and pesky “influencers,” 2019 turned out to be another banner year in Black Rock City.
+Along with a record number of art installations, it was a year of breathtaking performances, dreamy sunrise sets, and astonishing burns.

 See photos →